k-vasantharaj/palindrome-checker-lwc/README.md

 Can be deployed on Home Page, Record Page, or App Page.

-Installation
+⚙️ Installation

-Clone this repository:
+Clone this repository

-Deploy the component to your Salesforce org using SFDX or VS Code:
+Deploy the component to your Salesforce org using SFDX or VS Code

 Open Lightning App Builder in Salesforce.

-Drag and drop Palindrome Checker onto a Home Page, App Page, or Record Page.
+Drag and drop the Palindrome Checker component onto a Home Page, App Page, or Record Page.

-Usage
+▶️ Usage

 Enter a word in the input box.

-Click Check Palindrome.
+Click "Check Palindrome".

 The component will display: